Step “behind the scenes” into the Open Stores which feature fascinating objects from our collections.

 People from across the North East – and further afield – have donated objects which help us tell the story of everyday life in the region.

-Visitors can step “behind the scenes” into the Open Store in the Regional Resource Centre and see these fascinating objects in our collections.
+Visitors can step “behind the scenes” into the Open Stores in the Regional Resource Centre and see these fascinating objects in our collections.
+The Open Stores contain items from a range of eras, which spark memories and discussions between the generations of visitors we welcome every day.

 Unlike most museums however, our collection, including domestic, rural, transport and industrial objects, aren’t just kept in glass cases, they are already in use and on display around the museum.